Know Before You File – Hernia Mesh Lawsuits

 Treatments for Hernias

 There are two types of treatments available for hernias: non-mesh and mesh.
-Generally, the type of of damage incurred by the hernia, and the surgeon’s preference both play a role in determining what type of treatment will be recommended and performed.
+Generally, the type of damage incurred by a hernia and the surgeon’s preference both play a role in determining what type of treatment will be recommended and performed.

 Thirty years later, this tension-free technique led to the Lichtenstein repair.
 This would become the popularized choice for hernia mesh repair.
 The belief was that the strongest of mesh builds would cause the most fibrosis (growth of connective tissue).
 This, however, did not work as planned.
 Patients complained of pain, and restriction of movement.
 In 1998, light-weight meshes were introduced.
 While these lighter meshes made some improvements, we are still seeing significant numbers of serious side-effects occurring many years after surgery and a number of these meshes have been recalled in the past several years.